 There can be no doubt that India’s development is heavily dependent on clean and affordable energy on one hand and the growth of cities on the other.
 Rapid urbanization demands clean and affordable energy for mobility, heat, lighting and cooking by domestic, commercial and industrial users.
 The current sources of energy comprising coal, petrol, diesel, kerosene and furnace oil fail either on the count of not being ‘clean’ or ‘affordable’ or both.
 City Gas Distribution (CGD) not only provides a solution to both problems on a sustainable basis but also complements the cleaner Alternative Energy (AE) sources such as solar, wind, hydro-electric, etc.

-It is to be noted that CGD despite being sold at market-based rates is still nearly 50% cheaper than comparative liquid fuels.
+CGD despite being sold at market-based rates is still nearly 50% cheaper than comparative liquid fuels.
 CGD, present in only 41 cities and towns, contributes a meagre 16% of total natural gas consumed in the country.
 As we embark on building 100 smart cities and eventually 325+ smart cities, one of the key components has to be ‘green energy’ wherein natural gas supply infrastructure is integrated into the blueprint.

 To address pollution in cities, a multi-pronged approach is needed wherein we incentivize natural gas usage for mobility, heating and lighting requirements in and around city areas.
 We have to build up a world-class digitally connected public transport system with last mile connectivity running on natural gas.
 Usage of personal vehicles during peak hours on weekdays should be heavily dis-incentivized to encourage people to use public transport.